pitzer-e/FlaskTracker/README.md

 locations.

 #### Running the Application
-The program can be called by navigating to the working directory and calling:<br>
+The program can be run by navigating to the working directory and calling:

     /../FlaskTracker/python3 run.py

-Or by using and IDE such as PyCharm, and running the program using the Run 'FlaskTracker' button.
+Or by using an IDE such as PyCharm and running the program using the Run 'FlaskTracker' button.

 ## Updates
 This section is intended to be used as an area to communicate how major changes are handled within the framework of the